ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 * Automatic detection of mail templates has been removed.
-Instead, plugins should register them in their ``load`` method with :py:func:`girder.utility.mail_utils.addTemplateDirectory`.
+Instead, plugins should register them in their ``load`` method with :py:func:`girderformindlogger.utility.mail_utils.addTemplateDirectory`.
 * The ``mockPluginDir`` methods have been removed from the testing infrastructure.
-If plugins need to generate a one-off plugin for testing, they can generate a subclass of :py:class:`girder.plugin.GirderPlugin` in the test file and register it in a test context with the ``test_plugin`` mark.
+If plugins need to generate a one-off plugin for testing, they can generate a subclass of :py:class:`girderformindlogger.plugin.GirderPlugin` in the test file and register it in a test context with the ``test_plugin`` mark.
 For example,

   .. code-block:: python